State and National Law School

-The State and National Law School was an early practical training law school founded in 1849 by John W. Fowler in Ballston Spa, New York (Saratoga County).
-It was also known as New York State and National Law School, Ballston Law School, and Fowler's State and National Law School.
-In 1853 the school relocated to Poughkeepsie, New York (Dutchess County).
-The school closed in the 1860s.
+The State and National Law School was an early practical training law school founded in 1849 by John W. Fowler in Ballston Spa, New York.
+It was also known as New York State and National Law School, Ballston Law College, and Fowler's State and National Law School.
+In 1853 the school relocated to Poughkeepsie, New York; it closed in 1865.

 History

 Founded in 1849 by John W. Fowler, the school was one of the first in the country to provide practical training for law students, rather than just academic lectures on legal theories.
 The school began in the former Sans Souci Hotel in Ballston Spa, but only stayed in the facility for three years.

-The school was under supervision of a Board of Trustees appointed by the New York State Legislature.
+The school was under the supervision of a board of trustees appointed by the New York State Legislature.

 The National Law School used very advanced teaching methods for its time.
 "There, students were assembled into mock courtroom scenarios, playing all of the roles witnesses, bailiffs, jurors, and attorneys.
 The professors were the judges, and the teams of attorneys were given a set of facts to work with to build their case."

-In 1849 the law school briefly hosted the Beta Proteron Charge of Theta Delta Chi fraternity.
+It had a chapter of Theta Delta Chi from 1849 to 1851.

 The institution struggled financially and also encountered problems with its facilities in Ballston Spa.
-President Fowler made the decision to relocate the law school to Poughkeepsie in late 1852.
+President Fowler decided to relocate the law school to Poughkeepsie in late 1852.

-In January 1853 the school opened for its first term in Poughkeepsie.
+In January 1853, the school opened for its first term in Poughkeepsie.
 The reasons given for the move as stated by the trustees: "The building in Ballston is old and the rooms are cold, while in Poughkeepsie our accommodations are comfortable and pleasant.
 The village to which we have removed is much larger and more pleasant than Ballston, containing six or eight flourishing Literary Institutions, of which four are Female Seminaries.
 The people of Poughkeepsie furnish, besides these Libraries, adequate funds to place the institution on a high and permanent basis."